 In which US states do the Mexican born live?

-The foreign born from Mexico accounted for over half of the immigrant population in New Mexico (73 percent), Arizona (60 percent), Texas (60 percent), and Idaho (55 percent).
-By contrast, Mexican-born individuals accounted for 2 percent or less of the immigrant population in the following three states: Hawaii (2 percent), Massachusetts (2 percent), and Maine (1 percent).
+In 2011, the foreign born from Mexico accounted for over half of the immigrant population in New Mexico (71 percent), Texas (60 percent), Arizona (59 percent), Idaho (55 percent), and Wyoming (53 percent).
+By contrast, Mexican-born individuals accounted for 2 percent or less of the immigrant population in Hawaii (2 percent), Massachusetts (1 percent), and Maine (1 percent).

 How many Mexican-born workers are in the US labor force?